Frequently Asked Questions

 Funded Projects:

-What kinds of projects will be funded?
+What kinds of projects are funded by the

-Funding will support initiatives such as retrofitting conference rooms for hybrid meeting spaces to reduce travel, updating lab equipment to reduce energy consumption, development of new installations of solar PV and battery storage on campus and communications campaigns.
-The Office of Sustainability will manage the program and track progress.
-A Project Scoring Matrix has been developed to evaluate the programs including carbon emissions reductions, cost savings, innovations, engagement, and inclusion.A weighting for projects that benefit Opt-In Units, developed in conjunction with units, will also be added so there will be some trackable return on investment to those divisions opting into paying the fee for restricted funds.
-It is anticipated that the first projects will begin to be launched at the end of FY23.
+Funding supports initiatives such as retrofitting conference rooms for hybrid meeting spaces to reduce travel, updating lab equipment to reduce energy consumption, development of new installations of solar PV and battery storage on campus, and communications campaigns.
+The Office of Sustainability manages the program and tracks progress.
+A Project Scoring Matrix evaluates carbon emissions reductions, cost savings, innovations, engagement, and inclusion.
+A weighting for projects that benefit Opt-In Units, developed in conjunction with units, is considered to demonstrate some trackable return on investment to those divisions opting into paying the fee for restricted funds.

-How will projects be selected?
+How are projects selected?

-Innovation: Project is novel in concept, idea, or process that can revolutionize campus decarbonization
+• Innovation: Project is novel in concept, idea, or process that can revolutionize campus decarbonization.

-Inclusion & Collaboration: Project includes well- defined working structure which includes interdisciplinary stakeholders
+• Inclusion & Collaboration: Project includes well-defined working structure which includes interdisciplinary stakeholders.

 Fee Transaction: